philpagel/debian-headless/README.md

 architectures like AMD are not supported).
-This variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version. `LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
+This variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version.
+If you want to supply your own image and preseeding file, you need to set the `SOURCE` and `TARGET` variables, accordingly.

+`LABEL` is the CD volume label and `USBDEV` is the device that represents your usb stick.
 The latter is needed for `make usb` and `make FAT` Be **extra careful** to set `USBDEV` correctly!
 If you set it incorrectly, you may overwrite your system disk!  `QEMU` is the name of the qemu-system binary that matches the target architecture (optional).

 ### Console parameters